Ratchet & Clank Collection: Reception

 Ratchet & Clank Collection received generally positive reviews.
 IGN rated the game as an 8.5 out of 10, giving particular credit to the gameplay.
 The majority of praise for the game came from the impressive use of stereoscopic 3D that provided a more dynamic gaming experience.
 It did draw some criticism for its aged and poor graphic quality, and for not offering anything new.
 Metacritic scored the game at 83 out of 100 from 40 critics, with mostly positive reviews.

 The PlayStation Official Magazine - UK gave the game an 8 out of 10 and praised the inclusion of multiplayer that many PlayStation 2 players may have missed out on the first time around.
 However, it criticised the quality of the cut-scenes and game play for being in their original format and resolution.

-The Guardian.co.uk praised the game, stating that they had aged well and offered great value to gamers.
+The Guardian praised the game, stating that they had aged well and offered great value to gamers.
 Gaming Bolt was one of the few sites to mention the 3D options of the game in a review.
 They claimed that it was a stable experience but did not add anything to the collection and questioned why it was added to the game.

 Digital Spy gave the game four out of five stars stating that the gameplay hadn't aged and that, thanks to Idol Minds, the graphics were equally good.
 It also stated that they would've liked to see more bonus content for Ratchet & Clank fans.

 Eurogamer rated the collection as 9/10 and stated that criticisms were "hard to find and even harder to make stick."
-Game Informer awarded the collection a 9.25 out of ten, particularly praising Up Your Arsenal's control system.
+Game Informer awarded the collection a 9.25 out of ten, particularly praising Up Your Arsenals control system.

 The Vita version received generally positive reviews, garnering an average review score of 76 on Metacritic from 23 critic reviews.